danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/EmojiKit.md

 ![EmojiKit logo](Logo.png)

-EmojiKit is a Swift SDK that lets you use emojis on all major Apple platforms (iOS, macOS, tvOS, watchOS & visionOS).
+EmojiKit is a Swift SDK that lets you build emoji-based features for all major Apple platforms (iOS, macOS, tvOS, watchOS & visionOS) and SwiftUI.

-EmojiKit has all you need to work with emojis, including standard categories, support for localization & skin tones, unicode & version information, grids & pickers, etc.
+EmojiKit has all you need to work with emojis, including categories, support for localization & skin tones, unicode & version information, as well as convenient ``EmojiGrid`` and ``EmojiScrollGrid`` components.

-EmojiKit also provides convenient views like ``EmojiGrid`` and ``EmojiScrollGrid`` to let you build emoji-based lists, grids, pickers, etc. in no time.